jakenelsonnn/wordl/README.md

 * History: View the game history "mosaic."
 (NEW)
 * Four Letter Game: Launch a four letter game.
 * Six Letter Game: Launch a six letter game.
+* Themes: Allows you to change the colors on the game grid.
+Not yet implemented.
+* Settings: Opens a window to change some settings in the game.
+Not yet implemented.

 ## Stats - Five Letter Game